LightBitsLabs/los-csi/docs/src/workload_deployment/static_manifests/block_and_filesystem_workload_static.md

 1. PVC named `example-block-pvc` referencing `example-sc` StorageClass created above.
 2. POD named `example-block-pod` binding to `example-block-pvc`.

-You can follow the same flow described in [Filesystem Volume Mode PVC](#filesystem-volume-mode-pvc) to deploy block volume-mode example.
+You can follow the same flow described in [Filesystem Volume Mode PVC](#filesystem-volume-mode-pvc) to deploy the block volume-mode example.